synapsecns/sanguine/SECURITY.md

 ## Other Vulnerabilities

-For vulnerabilities in any of our websites, email servers, or other non-critical infrastructure, please email Synapse Labs at {_____}.
+For vulnerabilities in any of our websites, email servers, or other non-critical infrastructure, please reach out through one of the channels above.
 We and Labs appreciate detailed instructions outlining the vulnerability.

 ## Other Terms